lrq3000/csg_mri_pipelines/README.md

 The rest of this document will describe some of the tool's purpose, usage and linked libraries.
 More documentation will be written in the future (maybe).
 In any case, literate programming is extensively used, so that you can expect lots of comments inside the scripts itself, so that they should be useable without any external documentation.

+The directory "external" contains external packages to ease reproducibility of our scripts by providing the exact same revisions of the packages we used.

 ## pathmatcher: Regular Expression Path Matcher

 ### Description